 - Where was the blood drawn from, artery or vein?

 - Was the proper amount of blood drawn into tubes that contained the right amount of preservative and anti-coagulant?

 - Were the tubes defective in any way?

 - Was the blood sample contaminated in any way by the phlebotomist, the subsequent handling of the blood, or through the testing process?

 - Was the sample properly tested at the lab?

 - Can the State demonstrate proper “chain of custody,” that your blood was handled correctly throughout the process?

 Contact A DWI Defense Attorney

-At Levow DWI Law, we limit our practice to defending DWI.
+At Levow DWI Law, P.C., we limit our practice to defending DWI.
 Each year, we handle multiple blood cases and have developed a proven track record of suppressing these often-faulty tests as admissible evidence.
 Contact our DWI and DUI defense lawyers today for a free consultation.